nhpip/iex_history2/README.md

     iex> hi()             - Summary

 ```
-NOTE: To use `he/1` the environment variable VISUAL must be set to point to the editor:
+NOTE: To use `he/1` the environment variable EDITOR must be set to point to the editor:
 ```
-    export VISUAL="vim"
+    export EDITOR="vim"
 ```

 ### iex> hl()